NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 ## 3. **Create the Login Form Structure**
 Next, add the HTML elements needed for a login form, such as input fields for a username and password.

-- [ ] Ask AI: "How do I structure a simple login form in HTML?"
+- [ ] Ask AI: "How do I structure a basic login form in HTML?

-- [ ] Tell AI which fields you'd like to include in your login form.
+- [ ] Specify to AI the fields you want to include in your login form.

-- [ ] Ask AI where to place the login form code within your HTML boilerplate
+- [ ] Ask AI where to insert the login form code within your HTML boilerplate.

 **Explanation:**
 - We're using AI to help structure and build a simple login form in HTML by providing guidance on field selection.